twitter/twemoji/README.md

 ```

-All other overloads described for `string` are available exactly same way for DOM parsing.
+All other overloads described for `string` are available in exactly the same way for DOM parsing.

 ### Object as parameter
-Here the list of properties accepted by the optional object that could be passed to parse.
+Here's the list of properties accepted by the optional object that can be passed to the `parse` function.

 ```js
   {